 - the importance of being articulate advocates for music education in the schools;

 - the importance of schooling within the context of the community and of learning to build partnerships with parents, families and agencies within the community to support students’ learning and well-being;

 - the importance of ongoing professional development.

 The curriculum includes a state-approved music education program that leads to a letter of certification eligibility for teaching vocal and instrumental music at all levels in New Jersey.
 Transfer of certificates to other states is greatly facilitated by accreditation of the program by the National Council for the Accreditation of teacher Education (NCATE) and by membership of the State of New Jersey in the National Association of State Directors of Teacher Education and Certification program (NASDTEC) and the Interstate New Teacher Assessment and Support Consortium (INTASC).

-Music Education Majors must maintain a minimum cumulative grade point average of 3.0.
+Music Education majors must maintain a minimum cumulative grade point average of 3.0.
 Students whose general progress is unsatisfactory or whose cumulative grade point average falls below a minimum 3.0 level may be dropped from the Music Education major.
-If a student is dropped from the major because of failure to maintain the minimum grade point average, s/he may apply for readmission to the Music Education department.
+If a student is dropped from the major because of failure to maintain the minimum grade point average, s/he may apply for readmission to the Department of Music Education and Conducting, Organ and Sacred Music.
 Readmission will be dependent upon various criteria, including the G.P.A., current academic progress and the student’s general standing.
 Decisions regarding retention or appeals will be made in a manner consistent with state and institutional non-discrimination policies.